Home » Debt » How much debt is considered “too much” debt?

 Credit card debt that exceeds 30% of your limit

-Image Credit: Kb Group.
+Image Credit: Kb group.

 Carrying credit card debt over 30% of your credit limit can hurt your credit score and increase stress.
 Lower balances to avoid costly interest and fees.